arnavmsoni/medical-pricing-analysis/README.md

-Our goal is develop our data analysis skills using python and azure to understand medical pricing disparities in nebraska.
+Our goal is develop our data analysis skills using python and azure to understand medical pricing disparities in Nebraska.